MislavJaksic/Prototyping/WebProgramming/HTMLTutorial/README.md

            type="tel"      is a phone number field.
            type="url"      is a URI field.

-<textarea>: multiline text field.
+&lttextarea&gt: multiline text field.
             cols="", rows="" determines the size.
             wrap="" says how the text is wrapped. content between the tags is considered the initial value.

-<select>: dropdown menu, multiple choice, autocomplete option.
+&ltselect&gt: dropdown menu, multiple choice, autocomplete option.
           in index.html.

-<input>: special checked widgets.
+&ltinput&gt: special checked widgets.
            checked: boolean attribute, sets the initial state type="radio"
          type="checkbox"

-<button>: types: submit: send data
+&ltbutton&gt: types: submit: send data
                  reset: reset the form (don't do it!)
                  button: implement a custom JavaScript action

-<input>: advanced types.
+&ltinput&gt: advanced types.
            type="number" has step="", max="" and min="".

            type="range" is a slider with step="", max="" and min="".